-• Water flows: updates to the 2014 GaBi datasets account for water flows differently from the previous GaBi databases published in 2006.
+• Water flows: updates made in 2013 and since to GaBi datasets account for water flows differently from the previous GaBi databases published in 2006.
 Whereby water inputs and outputs are aggregated, as well as inclusion of some nomenclature changes.
 This has had the effect to dramatically increase water consumption per kWh generated by the wind plant.
-In the current LCAs, adjustments have been made to remove both lake water and river water from the 'non-impact'

-indicator for water-use (refer to Section 5.3), as well as being removed from the complete power plant inventory, shown in Annex G. These adjustments aim to give consistency with previous LCAs using the 2006 GaBi databases, which reflect similar results as previous LCA studies.
+In the current LCAs, adjustments have been made to remove both lake water and river water from the 'non-impact' indicator for water-use (refer to Section 5.3), as well as being removed from the complete power plant inventory, shown in Annex G. These adjustments aim to give consistency with previous LCAs using the 2006 GaBi databases, which reflect similar results as previous LCA studies.

-Results improvements:
+Indicator improvements: